Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 avoid overlapping with other elements. "**1.0**" means the title is at the top of the subplot.

-The sixth parameter "**\\kwargs**" is the text object keyword property, which is used to determine the appearance of the text, such as font, text color, etc.
+The sixth parameter `**kwargs` is the text object keyword property, which is used to determine the appearance of the text, such as font, text color, etc.

-④ **Set Axis Tick**
+④ Set Axis Tick

 Call xticks() and yticks() function in matplotlib.pyplot module to set the tick and tag of X and Y axis.
 As the coordinate axis is not required in image display in this routine, the list is set as none that is the coordinate axis will not be displayed.